 The benefits of plogging are numerous — for your health and the environment.
 Unsightly trash on the side of the roads gets cleaned up while you get a good cardiovascular workout.

 When it comes to exercise, think of plogging as a mixture of jogging and burpees (or squat thrusts).
 You’ll get the cardiovascular benefits of jogging and a little bit of strength training each time you squat to collect garbage.
+And it’s something you can do while social distancing.

 Balance The Tasks